Leonid Gaidai

-Leonid Iovich Gaidai (Note: Леонид Иович Гайдай) (30 January 1923 – 19 November 1993) was a Soviet and Russian comedy film director, screenwriter and actor who enjoyed immense popularity and broad public recognition in the former Soviet Union.
+Leonid Iovich Gaidai (Note: Леонид Иович Гайдай) (30 January 1923 – 19 November 1993) was a Soviet and Russian comedy film director, screenwriter, and actor who enjoyed immense popularity and broad public recognition in the former Soviet Union.
 His films broke theatre attendance records and were some of the top-selling DVDs in Russia.
 He has been described as "the king of Soviet comedy".

 Early life and first success

 Gaidai was born on 30 January 1923 in Svobodny, Amur Oblast, where he is commemorated by a statue.
-His father Iov Isidorovich Gaidai came from a Ukrainian family of serfs of the Poltava Governorate.
-At the age of 22 he was sentenced to several years of katorga for revolutionary activity and sent to the Far East to work at the railway.
-Leonid's mother Maria Ivanovna Lubimova was born in the Ryazan Oblast to Russian parents.
-She met her love through her brother Egor, also a katorga worker who sent her a photo of his friend along with a marriage proposal.
-After Gaidai's term expired, they settled down in the Amur Oblast where Gaidai continued working at the railway building site.
+His father, Iov Isidorovich Gaidai, came from a Ukrainian family of serfs of the Poltava Governorate.
+At the age of 22, he was sentenced to several years of katorga for revolutionary activity and sent to the Far East to work at the railway.
+Leonid's mother, Maria Ivanovna Lubimova, was born in the Ryazan Oblast to Russian parents.
+They met through Maria's brother Egor, also a katorga worker, who sent her a photo of his friend along with a marriage proposal.
+After Gaidai's term expired, they settled down in the Amur Oblast, where Gaidai continued working at the railway building site.